ieadoboe/los-angeles-airbnb/README.md

 ## Overview

 This project explores the Los Angeles Airbnb listings dataset (`listings.csv`) to uncover trends and insights within the short-term rental market.
 The analysis focuses on understanding the factors that contribute to a successful listing by examining host behavior, market dynamics, pricing strategies, and listing characteristics like property type and location.
+As a host with 2 listings (as of the time of doing this project), I found this analysis very interesting and was curious about what I could discover.

 ## Dataset

 The dataset used is a snapshot of Airbnb listings in Los Angeles, California, containing detailed information about properties, hosts, pricing, availability, and reviews.

-*(Note: If you know the source or date of the dataset, you could add it here, e.g., "Dataset sourced from [Source Name/Inside Airbnb] as of [Date].")*
+Dataset sourced from [Kaggle/Los Angeles Airbnb Listings](https://www.kaggle.com/datasets/oscarbatiz/los-angeles-airbnb-listings) as of December 2024.

 ## Objectives